WilliamStaudenmeier/live-preview-desktop-and-mobile/README.md

 ## Known Issues

-Linked JS files may not display properly.
-If linked style sheets have global body or html properties set, they are disabled.
+1. Linked JS files may not display properly.
+2. Global properties set in the body or html tag of css sheets are disabled.
+3. Only works in the active folder and script.

-### 1.0.0
+### 1.0.8

 Initial release of Live Preview Desktop and Mobile.